alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 According to the Wikipedia article on
 [Dynamic pricing](https://en.wikipedia.org/wiki/Dynamic_pricing#Dynamic_pricing_in_air_transportation)
-this happened sometime in the 1980s in the US, and I have to assume that it was imported to Europe in the 1990s.
+this happened sometime in the 1980s in the US, and I have to assume that it was imported to Europe in the 1990s, like all good things.
 During the 2000s this madness was fully implemented everywhere, making airlines some of the least loved organizations in the world, right after criminal syndicates but perhaps a bit before tobacco purveyors.